How brilliant it is that we can time travel? The art of storytelling

 Recently, I met Scout and Jem in America; it was the unforgettable 1940s then.
 While I got to know their daily routine and the way they spent their summer holidays, I realised that it wasn’t much different from the way I and my brother spent ours.

-Of course, the fact that I was brought up here in India, our games, and our ways were a bit different but the spirit was the same.
+Of course, the fact that we were brought up here in India, our games, and our ways were a bit different but the spirit was the same.

 And who cares about the dry, old facts when feelings rule high?

 ‘To Kill a Mockingbird’ is wonderfully written and is a complete circle.
 The events start and hold your attention throughout.

 You reach the end and find that you, along with Scout, have drawn a circle, a perfect one.